w3f/polkadot-wiki/docs/learn/learn-comparisons-cosmos.md

 interlocutors execute within the same security context.

 The Cosmos network uses a bridge-hub model to connect chains with independent security guarantees, meaning that when data is sent from one chain to another (inter-chain communication), the receiving chain must trust the sending chain.
-Each blockchain in the Cosmos network has its own security mechanisms, they're independently secured and do not rely on the security of other blockchains or the hub.
-This allows each chain to function independently while still being part of the Cosmos ecosystem.
+Thus, each blockchain in the Cosmos network has its independent security mechanisms.
+They're independently secured and do not rely on the security of other blockchains or the hub.